gluppler/Computer-Networks/C3-Explanation.md

 **Correct Answer: Right**

 **Explanation:**

-Most modern network devices offer these two primary interfaces:
+Network administrators typically manage devices in two ways:

-1. **CLI (Command Line Interface):** Preferred by experts for fast, detailed, and scriptable configuration via Console, Telnet, or SSH.
+1. **CLI (Command Line Interface):** Preferred by experts for speed and advanced configuration (via Console, Telnet, or SSH).
-2. **Web System (GUI):** A browser-based interface that is more intuitive for beginners or for performing visual monitoring and basic tasks.
+2. **Web System (GUI):** A user-friendly, browser-based interface often used for basic monitoring or simplified configuration.

 ---